Israeli fashion

 Israeli fashion refers to fashion design and modeling in Israel.

 Israel has become an international center of fashion and design.
 Tel Aviv has been called the "next hot destination" for fashion.
 Israeli designers show their collections at leading fashion shows, including New York Fashion Week.
+Israeli fashion continues to receive international media coverage and recognition, with designers and fashion events regularly featured in global publications.